Dallas Scott

 About

-I am a current student at Columbia University in the City of New York studying computer science, with a particular interest in computer graphics, artificial intelligence, and the fusion of art and computation.
-My interests outside of the field include literature, philosophy, music, art, history, and psychology.
+I am a current master's student at Columbia University in the City of New York studying computer science, with a particular interest in computer graphics, artificial intelligence, and the fusion of art and computation.
+I also did my undergraduate studies at Columbia where I gained a solid foundation in both theory and application.

-This web site contains a sampling of my works, including writings on a variety of different topics, projects I have been working on, coursework in the form of physics-based particle animation and ray-traced image rendering.
-My time at Columbia has also included courses on Artificial Intelligence, Probablity Theory, and Natural Language Processing, with a focus on large language models and some of the algorithms which gave rise to ChatGPT.
+This web site contains a sampling of my works, including projects I have been working on, 3D AR/VR UI design, physics-based particle animation and ray-traced image rendering.
+My time at Columbia has included courses on artificial intelligence, probablity theory, natural language processing with a focus on large language models, operating systems, programming language development, databases, graphics, animation, UI design, and machine learning in the context of graphics and visual media.

-Prior to my time at Columbia, I studied Psychology at UC San Diego in La Jolla, California, where I learned about a wide range of specialized topics in the field of psychology, including basic neuroanatomy and the neural basis of addiction; the psychology of reading, saccadic eye movements, scanning, what occurs when the brain is engaged in reading text; experiments in social psychology including Milgram's infamous studies on obedience; the psychology of sleep, sleep cycles and stages, the role of adenosine in sleep; abnormal psychology with a focus on mental disorders; an in-depth look at behaviorism and classical conditioning; and the psychology of human development from infancy including the various teratogens which give rise to conditions like autism and other developmental disorders.
+Prior to my time at Columbia, I studied Psychology at UC San Diego in La Jolla, California, where I learned about a wide range of specialized topics in the field of psychology, including basic neuroanatomy and the neural basis of addiction; the psychology of reading, saccadic eye movements, scanning, what occurs when the brain is engaged in reading text; experiments in social psychology including Milgram's infamous studies on obedience; the psychology of sleep, sleep cycles and stages, the role of adenosine in sleep; abnormal psychology with a focus on mental disorders; an in-depth look at behaviorism and classical conditioning; and the psychology of human development from infancy including the various teratogens which give rise to developmental disorders.

 Latest